DataDog/dd-sdk-ios/docs/rum_collection/crash_reporting.md

 ---
 ## Overview

-<div class="alert alert-info"><p>Crash Reporting and Error Tracking is in beta.</p>
+<div class="alert alert-info"><p>iOS Crash Reporting and Error Tracking is in beta.
+Upgrade to [dd-sdk-ios v1.7.0+][3] to get access.</p>
 </div>

-Enable iOS crash reporting and error tracking to get comprehensive crash reports and error trends in the RUM UI.
-With this beta feature, you have access to:
+Enable iOS crash reporting and error tracking to get comprehensive crash reports and error trends with Real User Monitoring.
+With this feature, you get access to:

- - Aggregated iOS crash data and RUM crash attributes
+ - Aggregated iOS crash dashboards and attributes
- - Symbolicated iOS error reports
+ - Symbolicated iOS crash reports
  - Trend analysis with iOS error tracking

 ## Setup

 ### Add crash reporting

 If you have not set up the SDK yet, follow the [in-app setup instructions][1] or refer to the [iOS RUM setup documentation][2].
-Upgrade to [dd-sdk-ios v1.7.0+][3] to get access to iOS crash reporting and error tracking.

 Add the `DatadogCrashReporting` dependency to your project.
 For Cocoapods, use `pod 'DatadogSDKCrashReporting'`.
 For SPM and Carthage, `DatadogCrashReporting` is available with `dd-sdk-ios`.